Installing Development Tools

 Visual Studio Code extension

-The Julia organization officially maintains the Julia vscode extension, which provides a complete IDE solution for developing in Julia.
-This boasts a number of advantages compared to a REPL solution:
+The Julia organization officially supports the julia-vscode extension which, together with VSCode, provides a complete solution for developing in Julia similar to a fully integrated development environment (IDE).
+This boasts a number of advantages compared to a pure REPL-driven solution:

 • Built-in syntax highlighting and code completion